abak/abak.github.io/resume.md

 As a lead software engineer, I primarily work on the development of a sampling profiling solution based around the perf subsystem of the Linux kernel.
 This involves low-level programming as well as the definition of algorithm allowing a user to extract high-level performance indicators.
 Given my expertise of Image Processing and Computer Vision, I am also involved in short term projects requiring those skills.

-*Keywords: High Performance Computing - Parallel Computing - Systems - Profiling*
+*Keywords* : High Performance Computing - Parallel Computing - Systems - Profiling

-*Skills: C++, Boost, C, python, Linux system programming, project management*
+*Skills* : C++, Boost, C, python, Linux system programming, project management

 ### [DxO Labs](http://www.dxo.com)
 #### Image Processing R&D Engineer - 2011 to 2013